 Human Resources vs. Business & HR

-Bachelor’s degrees in human resources will focus on purely HR concepts, including courses such as:
+Bachelor’s degrees in human resources will include a broad-based liberal arts education with specialty courses that will focus on pure HR concepts, such as:

 - Workforce Development